Adnan-Yonathan/DeltaSports/supabase/functions/edge-alerts-ack/README.md

 Acknowledgment webhook invoked by the chat hub or mobile clients when a bettor consumes an edge alert.

+- Requires an `Authorization: Bearer <access_token>` header for the bettor acknowledging the alert.
+- The bettor must own the alert in order to resolve it; global alerts can only be acknowledged for logging purposes.

 ## Example

 ```json